Skip to content

 What is Digital Printing?

 Digital printing involves printing digital-based images on different types of materials such as paper, plastic and fabrics.
 Unlike offset printing, digital printing does not require plates as it is a direct-to-print process.
 Instead, this method uses either inkjet or laser technology.
-This means that digital printing is highly versatile, cost-effective and offers high-quality output that is perfect for short print runs.
+This means that digital printing is highly versatile, cost-effective, and offers high-quality output that is perfect for short print runs.

 The main advantage of digital printing is its ability to print only the number of copies you need, as compared to offset printing, which typically has a minimum print run.
 It’s ideal for projects that require a smaller quantity of prints — such as business cards, flyers or brochures.
-Digital printing also is capable of variable data printing, which means that each print can be unique — perfect for customized marketing campaigns.

 Digital printing has become very accessible — there’s a good chance you have a digital printer at home or at your office.
 But many printing companies also offer professional quality digital printing services and the latest print technology that may be best for larger or professional projects.